micmejia/bible-dump/AMPC/Genesis/Gen 2.md

-And the man and his wife were both naked and were not embarrassed _or_ ashamed in each other's presence. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Genesis 2:7 The same essential chemical elements are found in man and animal life that are in the soil.
-This scientific fact was not known to man until recent times, but God was displaying it here.
+And the man and his wife were both naked and were not embarrassed _or_ ashamed in each other's presence.